OGGM/oggm/docs/hub.rst

      - Files saved between sessions
    * - Limited computational resources
      - Dedicated processing and space on OGGM servers
-   * - Use cases: Quick tests and demos
+   * - Use cases: quick tests and demos
-     - Use cases: Deeper explorations and teaching
+     - Use cases: deeper explorations and teaching
    * - No registration required
      - Contact us to register
    * - Free!